Resources for Businesses and Employees Impacted by COVID-19

 Click to view resources for

-General Operating Guidance for Open Businesses
+- General Operating Requirements for Open Businesses

-- fill gaps left by more significant state and federal aid programs, and
+- fill gaps left by more significant state and federal aid programs,

-- focus on the most vulnerable
+- focus on the most vulnerable, and

 We are tracking all new federal and state legislation and updating information daily.

-Free COVID-19 Testing for all SF Workers * EXPANDED *
+Free COVID-19 Testing * EXPANDED *